 The next part of understanding compensation is knowing what constitutes fair compensation and how to attain it.
 Your first step?
 Do your homework.
 The more information a minister has, the better off he or she will be when it comes time to negotiate an employment package.
 Start your research with MMBB's annual compensation study, which gathers reported church salaries around the country.
 You can also check online resources such as ChurchSalary.com or Indeed.com to find out what people with similar education and experience earn.
-Taking a look at what professionals with the same level of education and experience of a comparable profession would be a school principal or school district superintendent.
+Taking a look at what professionals with the same level of education and experience earn is a barometer for fair compensation for a pastor.
+An example of a comparable profession would be a school principal or school district superintendent.

 Whether for ordained ministers or lay staff, generally speaking, the more education, experience and responsibilities someone has, the more he or she is likely to earn.
-But church lay leaders need to take into account several other factors, too, like:
+But church leaders need to take into account several other factors, too, like: